SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 const popover = staticAreaItem.querySelector("[ui5-popover]");
 ```

-Here, we get a reference to the static area item's shadow root in `staticAreaItem`, and then get an instance of the `ui5-popover` element
+First, we get a reference to the static area item's shadow root in `staticAreaItem`, and then we get the instance of the `ui5-popover` element
 by using the attribute selector (`[ui5-popover]`), as is the best practice.
 See [Tag](#metadata_tag) in the [Metadata deep dive](#metadata) section above.

-Also, note that no matter how many times you call `getStaticAreaItemDomRef`, the static area item will be created only
+Also, note that no matter how many times you call `getStaticAreaItemDomRef`, the static area item will be created only the first time.
-the first time, and then only the reference will be returned.